Michelle Rouillard

-Michelle Emilie Rouillard Estrada (born October 28, 1986) is a Colombian beauty pageant titleholder, model, and actress who was crowned Miss Colombia 2008.
-As Miss Colombia, Rouillard represented Colombia at Miss Universe 2009, where he ended up without any placement.
+Michelle Emilie Rouillard Estrada (born October 28, 1986) is a French-Colombian beauty pageant titleholder, model, and Actor who was crowned Miss Colombia 2008.
+As Miss Colombia, Rouillard represented Colombia at Miss Universe 2009, where she ended up without any placement.

 Early life

-Rouillard was born in Popayan, Cauca, Colombia to a French father, Patrick Rouillard and Colombian mother ,María del Mar Estrada.
+Rouillard was born in Popayan, Cauca, Colombia to a French father, Patrick Rouillard and Colombian mother, María del Mar Estrada.
 Within her studies, it stands out that she is a professional in International Business from Concordia University in Montreal, Canada.
 In addition to her native language, Spanish, she also speaks English and French.
 She also studied acting her first role as an actress was in the telenovela La teacher de Inglés.
 As for her career as a model, she has participated in different catwalks, she is part of the stock models agency.

-Michelle has shown herself as an admirer and practitioner of the esoteric arts and astrology, in January 2022 I assure you that she is a specialist in Vedic astrology and that since she was a child she felt a great inclination for esotericism and also being very young she made the astral chart, Curiously, he remembers that nothing that was read to him became reality.
+Michelle has shown herself as an admirer and practitioner of the esoteric arts and astrology, in January 2022 declared that she is a specialist in Vedic astrology and that since she was a child she felt a great inclination for esotericism and also being very young she made the astral chart, Curiously, she remembers that nothing that was read to him became reality.